spdrnl/anova-pyspark/README.md

 Installing
 ----------
-The application can be run locally on a dataframe that provides a column with the conditions and a column with the measurements.
+The application can be installed locally on a dataframe that provides a column with the conditions and a column with the measurements.
 Install the application with Poetry:

 ```